nzw0301/AttentionDeepMIL/README.md

 Installation
 ------------

-Installing Pytorch 1.3.0, using pip or conda, should resolve all dependencies.
+Installing PyTorch 1.3.0, using pip or conda, should resolve all dependencies.
 Tested with Python 3.7.
 Tested on both CPU and GPU.